I’ve met with many of today nurse leaders, human resource professionals and health care executives, and I’ve spoken to hundreds of industry experts.

 - Inadequate staffing levels

 Many hospitals today are struggling to find and retain nurses.
 The reasons are many: staffing cutbacks in the 1990s used to offset a lack of teaching nurses at schools, rising healthcare costs, and perhaps even less interest in the profession by Millennials.
 Despite the reason, the outcome is the same there is a period of inadequate nurse staffing levels.
 As the work load is absorbed by existing staff members, job satisfaction and stress increases declines, leading to greater turnover.
 Therefore the cycle continues.
-We have been contacted by hospitals that have tried for years to maintain proper ratios, but the problem worsened.
+We have been contacted by professional wildlife removal hospitals that have tried for years to maintain proper ratios, but the problem worsened.
 They are frustrated; nurses are miserable, and patient satisfaction suffers, together with safety.

 With all its complexities and change, a new approach is required by today’s healthcare environment.
 One sets recruiting and retention targets, focused on a recruitment and retention plan that begins by defining the nurse staffing ratios to your facility and uses and long-term recruiting methods.